 - Please note that this process takes time.
 Requests that require OAS to contact the publishing company directly can take up to 10 business days or longer.

-- The deadline for incoming first-year students to request housing accommodations for the upcoming 2024-2025 school year is still being determined.
-This date will be updated soon.
+- The deadline for incoming first-year students to request housing accommodations for the upcoming 2024-2025 school year is no later than Friday June 14th, 2024.

 - The deadline for upper-class students to request housing accommodations for the upcoming 2024-2025 school year is Thursday, February 1st, 2024.